Aggregate (composite): Nanocomposites

-Many materials properties change radically at small length scales (see nanotechnology).
+Many material properties change radically at small length scales (see nanotechnology).
 In the case where this change is desirable, a certain range of aggregate size is necessary to ensure good performance.
 This naturally sets a lower limit to the amount of matrix material used.

 Unless some practical method is implemented to orient the particles in micro- or nano-composites, their small size and (usually) high strength relative to the particle-matrix bond allows any macroscopic object made from them to be treated as an aggregate composite in many respects.

 While bulk synthesis of such nanoparticles as carbon nanotubes is currently too expensive for widespread use, some less extreme nanostructured materials can be synthesized by traditional methods, including electrospinning and spray pyrolysis.
 One important aggregate made by spray pyrolysis is glass microspheres.
 Often called microballoons, they consist of a hollow shell several tens of nanometers thick and approximately one micrometer in diameter.
 Casting them in a polymer matrix yields syntactic foam, with extremely high compressive strength for its low density.

 Many traditional nanocomposites escape the problem of aggregate synthesis in one of two ways:

 Natural aggregates: By far the most widely used aggregates for nano-composites are naturally occurring.
 Usually these are ceramic materials whose crystalline structure is extremely directional, allowing it to be easily separated into flakes or fibers.
 The nanotechnology touted by General Motors for automotive use is in the former category: a fine-grained clay with a laminar structure suspended in a thermoplastic olefin (a class which includes many common plastics like polyethylene and polypropylene).
 The latter category includes fibrous asbestos composites (popular in the mid-20th century), often with matrix materials such as linoleum and Portland cement.

 In-situ aggregate formation: Many micro-composites form their aggregate particles by a process of self-assembly.
 For example, in high impact polystyrene, two immiscible phases of polymer (including brittle polystyrene and rubbery polybutadiene) are mixed together.
 Special molecules (graft copolymers) include separate portions which are soluble in each phase, and so are only stable at the interface between them, in the manner of a detergent.
 Since the number of this type of molecule determines the interfacial area, and since spheres naturally form to minimize surface tension, synthetic chemists can control the size of polybutadiene droplets in the molten mix, which harden to form rubbery aggregates in a hard matrix.
 Dispersion strengthening is a similar example from the field of metallurgy.
 In glass-ceramics, the aggregate is often chosen to have a negative coefficient of thermal expansion, and the proportion of aggregate to matrix adjusted so that the overall expansion is very near zero.
 Aggregate size can be reduced so that the material is transparent to infrared light.